abrampers/PRO-BOOK/README.md

 php -S localhost:5000
 ```

-## Features and advantages of this project
+## Features and Advantages of This Project
 #### List of Features
 - **Browse** : You can search any books do you want and view its detail.
 The detail contains title, author, synopsis, cover, ratings, and list of reviews.
 - **Order** : When you on the book's detail page, you can order the book by choosing the amount of the book and click on the Order Button.